solana-labs/solana/book/src/introduction.md

 In June of 2018, the team scaled up the technology to run on cloud-based networks and on July 19th, published a 50-node, permissioned, public testnet consistently supporting bursts of 250,000 transactions per second.
-In the most recent release, v0.10 Pillbox, the team published a permissioned testnet running 150 nodes on a gigabit network and demonstrated soak tests processing an *average* of 200 thousand transactions per second with bursts over 500 thousand.
+In a later release in December, called v0.10 Pillbox, the team published a permissioned testnet running 150 nodes on a gigabit network and demonstrated soak tests processing an *average* of 200 thousand transactions per second with bursts over 500 thousand.
 The project was also extended to support on-chain programs written in the C programming language and run concurrently in a safe execution environment called BPF.
-Next step: going permissionless.

 # What is a Solana Cluster?